mtn/ostep-notes/sources/memory_virtualization.md

 3) The page could also not be valid, which raises another exception.

 And all this happens transparently to the process.

+## Beyond Physical Memory: Policies

+Having a well-designed policy for managing how pages are swapped in and out of memory is crucial because getting it wrong can result in an orders-of-magnitude performance hit.
+This is a basic _caching_ problem: we want to minimize the _average memory access time (AMAT)_.
+Even small changes in miss rate can have dramatic effects on _AMAT_, since the time cost of accessing disk is orders of magnitude more than accessing memory.

+### Optimal Policy: Furthest-Out

+The optimal policy, which is useful to keep in mind as a point of comparison, would be to evict the thing that's needed furthest in the future.

+### A Simple Policy: FIFO

+FIFO is simple to implement, has no ability to gauge the importance of each page in the cache.
+When an eviction is necessary, it just kicks out the oldest entry.
+Performance is much worse than optimal.

+### Another Simple Policy: Random

+Another simple policy is randomly picking what to evict.
+Performance obviously varies.

+### Using History: LRU

+Based on the _principle of locality_, pages could be evicted based on how recently they were accessed.
+General reasoning about locality motivates policies like _least recently used (LRU)_ and _least frequently used (LFU)_.

+The cost of these policies is that they can be expensive to implement: even with hardware support for time-stamping memory accesses, the OS would still have to scan through an array of timestamps.
+We could easily eat up performance gains performing this sort of maintenance.
+A solution is approximation: hardware sets a special _use bit_ on each page every time its accessed, and the OS periodically clears them.
+Then, when an eviction is necessary, the first item without its use bit set is evicted.
+We can also keep a dirty bit, indicating if a page must be written through to be evicted (which is a more expensive than evicting a non-dirty page for free).

+### Other Policies

+Other approaches include pre-fetching pages that have a high change of being required, and clustering writes in batches rather than writing through one at a time.

+### Thrashing

+One final problem is _thrashing_ which happens when there just isn't enough memory for the running processes, leading to continues expensive evictions.
+Some early systems practiced _admission control_, temporarily running a subset of processes.
+Linux runs an _out-of-memory killer_ which randomly selects a process to be terminated.